NickIsOnYT/Mif/README.md

 A small C# WPF app for Windows that builds videos or animated GIFs from a sequence of images, with GIF-style controls.

+I'm not a programmer, so this whole thing was vibe-coded.

 ## Features

 - **Frame stack**: Add multiple images (PNG, JPG, BMP, GIF, TIFF), reorder with ↑/↓, remove or clear.